Coordinated School Health

-Healthy kids make better students and that better students make healthy communities!
+Healthy kids make better students and better students make healthy communities!
 This belief is the cornerstone to coordinated school health and the reason why organizations and agencies representing public health, higher education, school districts, parents, and other groups have joined the Department of Public Instruction (DPI) in supporting CSH initiatives.
 These initiatives address the critical health types of adolescent health behavior that research shows contribute to the leading causes of death and disability among adults and youth, such as alcohol and drug use, tobacco use, lack of physical activity, violence, and risky sexual behavior.
 DPI incorporates a variety of strategies to address these critical health behaviors and they include funding opportunities; technical assistance; free resources through printed publications, internet, and media resources; and professional development events.
-You can learn more about these resources and opportunities on this page and by visiting program area websites.

 Effective Coordinated School Health

-Teachers, administrators, and parents want to see all students succeed and become knowledgeable, responsible, caring and healthy adults.
+Teachers, administrators, and parents/guardians want to see all students succeed and become knowledgeable, responsible, caring and healthy adults.
 The challenge is organizing our educational system to provide the opportunities linked with these outcomes.
-While there is still much debate about the value and effectiveness of various programs, more and more information that provides answers on how the learning environment in schools needs to be structured is becoming available.

 Wisconsin Coordinated School Health